liquidfiles/liquidfiles_unix/README.md

 assume this is the case to provide a reliable installation option.

 #### Installing dependencies
-To install OpenSSL:
+To install OpenSSL

 1. Download latest OpenSSL version from official site.
 2. Extract archive (e.g. tar –xz <openssl-VERSION>.tar.gz)
 3. Go to directory (e.g. cd <openssl-VERSION>)
 4. Configure shared libs (e.g. ./config shared --prefix=$PATH_X)
-5. Make				(make)
+5. in the directory run 'make'
-6. Install			(make install)
+6. then run 'make install'
-7. Make clean			(make clean)
+7. then run 'make clean'
 8. Configure static libs	(./config no-shared --prefix=$PATH_X)
-9. Make				make
+9. in the directory run 'make'
-10. Install			make install
+10. then run 'make install'

 **NOTE - For some cases, Curl static build is also not passed with only static OpenSSL.
 In these cases you need to build OpenSSL both statically and shared, in some instances you may be able to skip step 7-10 above, if in doubt do both.**

-After having OpenSSL, you need to install curl:
+After having OpenSSL, you need to install curl

 1. Download latest curl version from official site.
 2. Extract archive (e.g. tar –xz <curl-VERSION>.tar.gz)
 3. Go to directory (cd <curl-VERSION>)
 4. Configure static files (e.g. ./configure --with-static --prefix=$PATH_X --with-ssl=$PATH_X --disable-shared)
-5. Make				make
+5. in the directory run 'make'
-6. Install			make install
+6. then run 'make install'

 **Note - Using these instructions, you will need the external path however if your OpenSSL is on system default paths, then you may not need to specify --with-ssl option, or if you have specified custom path you need to substitute.**

 #### Installing liquidfiles
 1. Download LiquidFiles Unix CLI Source
-2. Configure static LiquidFiles*	(e.g. ./configure --with-curl=$EXT_PATH --prefix=$LF_EXT_PATH --enable-static)
+2. Configure static LiquidFiles** (e.g. ./configure --with-curl=$EXT_PATH --prefix=$LF_EXT_PATH --enable-static)
-3. Make					make
+3. in the directory run 'make'
-4. Install				make install
+4. then run 'make install'

-**Note - Using these instructions, you will need the external path however if your Curl is on system default paths, then you don’t need to specify --with-curl option.
+**Note - Using these instructions, you will need the external path however if your Curl is on system default paths, then you don’t need to specify --with-curl option.**